Tarax Show: Cast

 Over time, the show's cast included Susan-Gaye Anderson, Bernard The Magician (Alf Gertler), Joffa Boy (Joff Ellen), Professor Nitwitty (Denzil Howson), Professor Ratbaggy (Ernie Carroll), Gael Dixon, Prince Philip (Philip Brady), Daisy the Cow and Freddo Frog.
 Ron Barassi gave instruction on Australian Rules Football.

 Ossie Ostrich (Ernie Carroll) went on to star in Hey Hey It's Saturday, appearing with Daryl Somers for 24 years on TV.
 Ernie Carroll also drew the cartoon character Joy-belle and worked as producer.

 Uncle Norman joined the show after a long radio career at 3KZ.
 His very first appearance on the TV show involved arriving down a slide, but he broke his leg in the process; Joffa improvised a little ditty about Uncle Norman breaking his leg, but when it became clear that it was not a joke, he was rushed to hospital.
 It was two months before he was well enough to appear again.

-The TV Dentist caused some consternation with management, by suggesting that it did not matter which brand of toothpaste was used, and saying soft drink will rot your teeth - the program was sponsored by a soft drink company, and included ads for toothpaste.
+The TV Dentist (Renn Newberry) caused some consternation with management, by suggesting that it did not matter which brand of toothpaste was used, and saying soft drink will rot your teeth - the program was sponsored by a soft drink company, and included ads for toothpaste.

 Freddo Frog appeared both as a cartoon and a costume character at different times.
 The animated version was one of the first Australian produced cartoon series on TV.

 Young performers who later went on to become stars include Denise Drysdale, Roma Egan, Wendy Stapleton and Marty Rhone.

 Due to budget cuts, the show was replaced by Uncle Norman and Joffa Boy hosting cartoons with the occasional brief comedy sketch.
 After the duo left GTV-9, that format was used for the successor program Cartoon Corner.